 Related Articles: The Water Element of Traditional Chinese Medicine Explained

 - Glorious Yang

-Traditional Chinese Medicine Classifications:
+Traditional Chinese Medicine Classifications of KI 7:

 - Jing River Point